nelsonfigueroa/nelson.cloud/content/posts/2025-10-04-high-quality-gifs-with-asciinema.md

 TocOpen = false
 +++

 Say you have a recording created with [Asciinema](https://asciinema.org/) named `recording.cast` and now you want to convert that into a GIF.
-You can use the `agg` command to convert it like so:
+You can use the `agg` command (which is a [separate installation](https://docs.asciinema.org/manual/agg/installation/)) to convert it like so:
 ```
 agg recording.cast recording.gif
 ```